RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Key rollover certificates are signed with the CA’s current private key, so secure distribution is not required.

-Practice Note:
-To ensure the availability of the new public key, the key rollover certificates must be distributed using repositories.

-Practice Note: Other methods that preclude substitution attacks may be considered acceptable.

 ### Key Sizes

 This CP requires use of RSA PKCS \#1, RSASSA-PSS, or ECDSA signatures; additional restrictions on key sizes and hash algorithms are detailed below.
 Certificates issued under this policy shall contain RSA or elliptic curve public keys.

-Practice Note: Future versions of this policy may specify additional FIPS-approved signature algorithms.

 Trusted Certificates that expire before January 1, 2031 shall contain subject public keys of 2048 or 3072 bits for RSA or 256 or 384 bits for elliptic curve, and be signed with the corresponding private key.
 Trusted Certificates that expire on or after January 1, 2031 shall contain subject public keys of 3072 bits for RSA or 256 or 384 bits for elliptic curve, and be signed with the corresponding private key.